MicrosoftDocs/dynamics-365-project-operations/articles/proforma-invoicing/corrective-invoices.md

 # required metadata

 title: Corrective project-based invoices
-description: This topic provides information about how to create and confirm corrective project-based invoices in Project Operations.
+description: This article provides information about how to create and confirm corrective project-based invoices in Project Operations.
 author: rumant
 ms.date: 03/29/2021
 ms.topic: article